dotnet/roslyn-tools/docs/RepoToolset.md

 ﻿# Description

-RepoToolset is a set of msbuild props and targets files that provide build features needed across repos, such as CI integration, packaging, testing, and signing via Microbuild.
+RepoToolset is a set of msbuild props and targets files that provide build features used across repos, such as CI integration, packaging, VSIX and VS setup authoring, testing, and signing via Microbuild.

 The goals are
-- to reduce the amount of copies of same or similar props, targets and scripts across repos
+- to reduce the number of copies of the same or similar props, targets and script files across repos
-- enable cross-platform build that relies on dotnet cli, which is expected to be downloaded during restore, as well as destkop msbuild based build
+- enable cross-platform build that relies on a standalone dotnet cli (downloaded during restore) as well as desktop msbuild based build
 - no dependency on software installed on the machine when using dotnet cli
 - be as close to the latest shipping dotnet SDK as possible, with minimal overrides and tweaks
 - be modular and flexible, not all repos need all features; let the repo choose subset of features to import
 - unify common operations and structure across repos
+- abstract away peculiarities of VSSDK and MicroBuild that are not compatible with dotnet SDK

 Repos currently using the toolset:
 - http://github.com/dotnet/interactive-window